-Once hosted inside the Church of San Romualdo, today the BYRON MUSEUM and RISORGIMENTO MUSEUM is now inside Palazzo Guiccioli, overlooking the central Via Cavour.
+The renovated BYRON and RISORGIMENTO MUSEUM is now hosted in Palazzo Guiccioli, overlooking the central Via Cavour.

 BYRON’S HOME IN RAVENNA